Expand all

 Information Sessions

-Our upcoming information sessions are listed below.
-All sessions will be delivered via Zoom Video Conferencing and registration is not required.
+Upcoming information sessions are listed below.
+All sessions will be delivered via Zoom, unless otherwise indicated.

 Shadowing Class Lectures

 Interested in shadowing a current medical school class?
-The Office of Admissions will be offering a select number of seats across a select number of in-person classes for prospective students and/or applicants to shadow a current medical school class!
+The Office of Admissions will be offering a select number of seats across a select number of IN-PERSON classes for prospective students and/or applicants to shadow a current medical school class.
 These seats will be available on a first come, first serve basis.
-Check back this Fall for new Lecture Sign-up sessions.
+Please REGISTER HERE for Spring 2025 Sessions!

 Reapplicant Workshops

-Please refer to the Applicant Self Assessment Guide for information on the 9 competencies evaluated during the admissions process.
-Reapplicant workshops will be held in Spring 2025.
+For additional resources, please refer to the Applicant Self Assessment Guide for Cycle 2025 for information on the 9 competencies evaluated during the admissions process.

 APPLICANT ELIGIBILITY

-In order to be considered for admission to the University of Minnesota Medical School MD programs, all applicants must fall under one of the following at the time of submitting their application:
+In order to be considered for admission to the University of Minnesota Medical School MD program, all applicants must fall under one of the following at the time of submitting their application:

 1.)
 A U.S. citizen